Passover: Etymology

-The English term "Passover" is first known to be recorded in the English language in William Tyndale's translation of the Bible, later appearing in the King James Version as well.
+The English term Passover is first known to be recorded in the English language in William Tyndale's translation of the Bible, later appearing in the King James Version as well.
 It is a literal translation of the Hebrew term.
 In the King James Version, Exodus 12:23 reads:

-Origins
+Origins and theories

 The Passover ritual is "a mitzvah commanded by Torah (rather than of rabbinic origin)."

+Apotropaic ritual

+The Passover ritual is thought by modern scholars to have its origins in an apotropaic rite unrelated to the Exodus to ensure the protection of a family home, a rite conducted wholly within a clan.
+Ezov was employed to daub the blood of a slaughtered sheep on the lintels and door posts to ensure that demonic forces could not enter the home.

+Barley harvest plus Exodus narrative

+A further hypothesis maintains that once the Priestly Code was promulgated, the Exodus narrative took on a central function, as the apotropaic rite was, arguably, amalgamated with the Canaanite agricultural festival of spring which was a ceremony of unleavened bread, connected with the barley harvest.
+As the Exodus motif grew, the original function and symbolism of these double origins was lost.
+Several motifs replicate the features associated with the Akitu spring festival of ancient Mesopotamian religion, which celebrates the sowing of barley.
+Scholars John Van Seters, Judah Segal, and Tamara Prošić disagree with the merged two-festivals hypothesis.

 Biblical narrative

 In the Book of Exodus

 In the Book of Exodus, the Israelites are enslaved in ancient Egypt.
-Yahweh, the god of the Israelites, appears to Moses in a burning bush and commands Moses to confront Pharaoh.
-To show his power, Yahweh inflicts a series of 10 plagues on the Egyptians, culminating in the 10th plague, the death of the first-born.
+Yahweh, the god of the Israelites, appears to Moses in a burning bush and commands Moses to confront the Pharaoh.
+To show his power, Yahweh inflicts a series of ten plagues on the Egyptians, culminating in the plague of the death of the firstborn.

-Before this final plague Yahweh commands Moses to tell the Israelites to mark a lamb's blood above their doors in order that Yahweh will pass over them (i.e., that they will not be touched by the death of the firstborn).
+Before this final plague, Yahweh commands Moses to tell the Israelites to mark a lamb's blood above their doors so God will pass over them and the plague of the death of the firstborn will not afflict them.